Frequently Asked Questions About Therapy

 How do I pay for this?

 I accept cash, checks, and most credit cards.
 Your insurance may be able to help you out with the cost.
 I do not take insurance directly, but if you can see out-of-network therapists you can probably get reimbursed.
 I can provide a bill to you that can be submitted to your insurance company that should have what they need.
 But it is up to you to know what your specific benefits are.
+If you have a health savings account (HSA) that functions as a credit card, that generally works too.

 Why don’t you take insurance directly?